native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Next up:
+- Endpoints for mobile app (map-list (category, id, title, slug); map-page(all provided to frontend), )
-- Preparing internationalization
+- Handling bugs
-  - Then some terms in the map (client)
+- Sending emails (contact forms)
+- Creating contact forms
-  - Then some HTML (sample page)
+- Developing front page HTML
-    - Testing parsing (https://discourse.aurelia.io/t/handling-long-blocks-of-text-to-be-translated-in-i18n/3168/27 use Json5?)
-  - Then create folder structure and JSONs
-  - Then move over all English content
 - Set up so that only English content is generated server side (no translations for everything else)
-- Setting up static pages HTML structure
-- Ensuring we are creating new unique slugs
-- Endpoints for mobile app
-- Deletion functionality for researchers and users
-- Handling bugs
+- Fail gracefully to loading english content if other intl content doesn't exist

 Minor:
 - Adding captions and titles to researcher media
 - Adding working links to breadcrumbs
 - Checking and rendering related field front end
-- Remove extra template post from the seed JSON
-- Implement email sending for contact forms
 - Add color to index.php API (needs importing?)
 - Check for any redirection needs on legacy API
 - Endpoint for combined geoJSON for whole categories